 The power of the Nesew over the vassals was absolute.
 The vassal had to be obedient and faithful and had to execute orders, whatever they might be.
 He had to respect the nesew as God, because, according to the diplomatic formulary imposed on the vassal, the Nesew is his King, his Sun, at whose feet he bows seven times and seven times.”

-The above was taken from the scroll From Civilization or Barbarism: An Authentic Anthropology.
+The above is an excerpt From Civilization or Barbarism: An Authentic Anthropology.

 Thutmose III’s impact upon Kemetic culture changed the game up.
 He was a national hero who was revered long after his time.
 Indeed his name was held in awe even to the last days of Kemetic history.